qiboteam/qibocal/doc/source/protocols/coupler/chevron.rst

 Example
 ^^^^^^^

-It follows a runcard example of this experiment.
+Below is an example runcard for this experiment.

 .. code-block:: yaml